itn-trust/itn-did-spec/README.md

 Requirements:

-- A DID string MUST be provided as an input parameter.
+- A DID string MUST be provided.
-- The provided DID MUST be compliant with the did:itn method.
+- The provided DID MUST be compliant with the `did:itn` method.

 ---